openlawlibrary/taf/docs/quickstart.md

 ## Sign metadata files

-To signs updated `targets` metadata file call the `targets sign` command.
-Updates all targets metadata files corresponding to roles responsible for modified target files, `snapshot` and `timestamp.json`
+To sign updated `targets` metadata file call the `targets sign` command.
+It updates all targets metadata files corresponding to roles responsible for modified target files, `snapshot` and `timestamp.json`

 ```bash